 “It’s generally considered that 400mg of caffeine or less a day (about four or five coffee drinks) is safe,” explains Alex Manos, chief wellness officer at Exhale Healthy Coffee.
 For context, one espresso shot has 60-80mg of caffeine, so be sure you know how many shots are in your regular takeout order.

 Naturally, however, the upper limits of this won't be suitable for most people.
 Although it's rare to be allergic to caffeine, according to a study by the University of Hamburg, many people are highly sensitive to it, meaning they experience sleep problems and anxiety-related issues as a result of drinking coffee.
 So for anyone who experiences this, the right answer to this question could be none at all.

 What is the best time of the day to drink coffee?

 And, if you thought decaf coffee didn’t provide any health benefits, you couldn’t be more wrong.
-“Decaf coffee provides many of the same health benefits as caffeinated coffee, partly due to the polyphenols—plant-based antioxidants—in the coffee,” says Alex.
+“Decaf coffee provides many of the same health benefits as caffeinated coffee, partly due to the polyphenols—plant-based antioxidants—in the coffee,” says Manos.